dib-lab/2020-ibd/docs/main.md

 We then used a leave-one-study-out validation approach where we trained six models, each of which was trained on five studies and validated on the sixth.
 To build each model, we first performed vita variable selection on the training set as implemented in the Pomona and ranger packages [@degenhardt2017; @wright2015].
 Vita variable selection reduces the number of variables (e.g. hashes) a smaller set of predictive variables through selection of variables with high cross-validated permutation variable importace [@janitza2018].
-Using this smaller set of hashes, we then built an optimized random forest model using tuneRanger [@probst2018].
+Using this smaller set of hashes, we then built an optimized random forest model using tuneRanger [@probst2019].
 We evaluated each validation set using the optimal model, and extracted variable importance measures for each hash for subsequent analysis.

-[//]: # To test whether CD misclassifications were more common in non-colonic IBD, we used the iHMP metadata (available at ibdmdb.org) to assess baseline Montreal location as defined previously [@silverberg2005].
-[//]: # We defined L1, L4, and L1+L4 as non-colonic presentation of IBD, and designated all other classification as colonic.
-[//]: # We then used a chi-squared test using the R `chi.square()` function to test whether we observed more misclassification for non-colonic CD patients than for colonic CD patients.

 ### Characterization of predictive k-mers